CondorLang/Condor/README.md

 Todo:
 ------
- - semantics.cc 235 - add variable types
+ - semantics.cc 236 - add variable types
+ - semantics.cc 414 - Compare the base type with the assignment type.
+Throw an error if they are not the same if hard typed.